jvolker/miq-nz-booking-tools/README.md

 **Features**
 This is an electron application that runs the same script above to check for MIQ spots.

-*This is more unfinished and probably requires some coding skills.*
+*This is the recommended way for most people and doesn't require any coding skills*

 **Install**
 1. Install [Node.js](https://nodejs.org/en/download/)